MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsSharedCallingRoutingPolicy.md

 ## DESCRIPTION

-TeamsSharedCallingRoutingPolicy is used to configure Shared Calling.
+TeamsSharedCallingRoutingPolicy is used to configure shared calling.

 ## EXAMPLES